replicatedhq/help-center/content/docs/troubleshoot/kubernetes/getting-started/how-to-run.md

 ## Preflight Checks

+{{< note title="krew plugin pending" >}}
+The plugin is not yet merged.
+For the latest status of the krew plugin, please visit https://github.com/kubernetes-sigs/krew-index/pull/188.
+<br /><br />
+Until this plugin has been accepted, the plugin installation instructions on this page will not work.
+{{< /note >}}

 Preflight Checks are designed to be run before the application is installed.
 There are no in-cluster prerequisites, but there's a client side kubectl plugin that's required.
 To install the preflight client-side functionality, run `kubectl krew install preflight`.
 For instructions on how to get krew or for additional installation options, see the [Running Preflights](/docs/troubleshoot/kubernetes/preflight/executing/) document.

 Once the plugin is installed, you can run a set of sample Preflight Checks with: